 Royal Birkdale Hole by Hole Guide

-Royal Birkdale hosts the Open Championship for a tenth time in 2017 as the British Open will be played there between 20th to 23rd July.
+Royal Birkdale hosted the Open Championship for a tenth time in 2017 as the British Open was played there between 20th to 23rd July.
 We have provided a guide for each hole at the course in Southport, Merseyside, which should prove to be a handy tool when considering the odds and your bets for the Open Championship.

 Royal Birkdale Scorecard

 2017 British Open Hole by Hole Guide